Alumni Awards of Distinction

 With over 70,000 alumni living across the country and living internationally, one can imagine the successes achieved and the impacts being made by graduates of Shippensburg University every day in their professional fields, in their lives, and in their communities.The Shippensburg University Alumni Awards are presented annually to alumni in the categories of Distinguished Alumni, Outstanding Young Alumni, Lifetime Achievement, Cultural Impact and Exceptional Service.

-For 2021, we recognize eight individuals.
-Three as distinguished alumni, two as outstanding young alumni, one for cultural impact, one for lifetime achievement, and one for exceptional service to the university.
+For 2022, we will recognize ten individuals.
+Three as distinguished alumni, three as outstanding young alumni, one for cultural impact, two for lifetime achievement, and one for exceptional service to the university.

 Distinguished Alumni Award